Skip to content Skip to navigation

 Children need a lot of opportunities to say the counting words and use them to count groups of things.
 Thankfully, counting opportunities are all around us.

-Barbrina Ertle is an associate professor in education at Adelphi University and a DREME affiliate.
-She works on the DREME Family Math project.
+Barbrina Ertle is an associate professor in education at Adelphi University.